 Q: What type of activities can directors undertake if furloughed?

 A: The Guidance states that if directors need to carry out particular duties to fulfil statutory obligations they owe to their company (we expect the Guidance has in mind here more administrative matters, for example, filing company accounts), they may do so provided they “do no more than would reasonably be judged necessary for that purpose”.
-However, comparable to the similar employee restriction, furloughed directors may not do any work of a kind they would normally do “to generate commercial revenue or provide services to or on behalf of their company”.
+The updates to the Guidance published on 29 May also clarified that directors can also claim under the CJRS, pay salary or wages to employees and (in most cases) perform the duties of a trustee or manager of an occupational pension scheme without breaching the terms of the CJRS.
+However, comparable to the similar employee restriction, furloughed directors may not do any other work of a kind they would normally do “to generate commercial revenue or provide services to or on behalf of their company”.
 To do so would risk disqualifying any claim for furlough director wages under the CJRS, or a clawback on a later audit.
 Care should be taken here.
-Whilst it is clear the first limb is directed at external “customer-facing” activities and new business generation, it is not yet clear what operational functions “providing services to or on behalf of their company” is intended to capture.
-Pending further clarity, its breadth seems likely to rule out a furloughed director playing any role in shaping strategic direction and crucial operational decision making as the business weathers the Coronavirus storm.
+Whilst it is clear the first limb is directed at external “customer-facing” activities and new business generation, the Guidance on what operational functions “providing services to or on behalf of their company” is intended to capture is still very limited.
+Its breadth seems likely to rule out a furloughed director playing any role in shaping strategic direction and crucial operational decision making as the business weathers the Coronavirus storm.
 This limitation, at precisely the time when board skill and experience is likely to be needed the most, may act as a disincentive for a company to place directors on furlough.
-It is hoped that the Guidance will clarify the permitted parameters of furloughed director activities as a matter of urgency.

 Q: What is the process for furloughing a director?